dora-lee/seneca-prg550-2022-spring/lectures/lecture04.md

 try:
    fh = open("unknown.txt", "r")
    s = fh.readline()
-except IOError:
+except OSError:
    print("Error: Cannot open file for reading...")
 else:
    print("Successfully read '", s, "' from the file...")
    fh.close()
 ```

-The except clause with multiple exceptions:
-It is also possible to use the same except : statement to handle multiple
+It is also possible to use the same `except` statement to handle multiple exceptions.
-exceptions.

 Example:
 ```
 try: